tbensky/npct/README.md

 ## Assembly

-Assembling it is just a matter of connecting the ESP32 to the battery like this
+Assembling it is just a matter of connecting the ESP32 to the battery as shown.
+There is no soldering or wiring required at all.

 <img src=https://github.com/tbensky/npct/blob/master/pics/unit.JPG>